 What are the downsides to genetic testing?

 It is important to note that if someone carries the BRCA mutation, that does not mean they will develop cancer.
 Genetic testing can open a “Pandora’s Box” of unanswerable questions.
 Everyone has a unique philosophy of life and belief system.
-Many decline genetic testing for personal reasons.
-Unfortunately, too many men and women at risk for genetic mutations are never offered genetic counselling.
-A recent study in the Journal of the American Medical Association found that many women with newly diagnosed breast cancer and at a high risk for genetic mutations are not offered genetic counseling. (here) This is why the Breast Cancer School for Patients encourages you to engage your physicians about your personal risk for genetic mutations.
+Many patients decline genetic testing for personal reasons.
+Unfortunately, too many men and women at risk for genetic mutations are never offered genetic counseling.
+A recent study in the Journal of the American Medical Association found that many women with newly diagnosed breast cancer and at high risk for genetic mutations are not offered genetic counseling.
+You can find the study (here).
+This is why the Breast Cancer School for Patients encourages you to engage your physicians about your personal risk for genetic mutations.

-This video for patients from Myriad Genetics is an excellent overview about genetic testing, BRCA mutations, and how they are managed.
+This video for patients from Myriad Genetics is an excellent overview of genetic testing, BRCA mutations, and how they are managed.

 Their page on “NCCN Guidelines for Genetic Counseling” (here) is a good starting point for those at risk for BRCA and other genetic mutations.
 Their website is one of the best information sources for patients.
 Facing Our Risk of Cancer Empowered (FORCE) is the leading advocacy group for those at risk for Hereditary Breast and Ovarian Cancers (HBOC).

 Their “BRCA Cancer Risk and Testing Fact Sheet” (here) is an excellent resource to learn more about genetic testing.
 The National Cancer Institute is a governmental agency dedicated to distributing information to the public about cancer and cancer research trials.

 This “Patient Page” on “Testing for BRCA1/2 Mutation” (here) summarizes Risk Factors and Genetic Testing.
 The Journal of the American Medical Association is a leading medical publication from the American Medical Association.